Jason Gillespie: Coaching career

 Gillespie became a coach in Zimbabwe in August 2010.
-He worked primarily with the MidWest Rhinos, but also on "grassroots" activities to improve the performance of young players in Zimbabwe.
+He worked primarily with the Mid West Rhinos, but also on "grassroots" activities to improve the performance of young players in Zimbabwe.

 Gillespie was drafted in as the bowling coach of Indian Premier League team Kings XI Punjab after their opening match against Pune Warriors in April 2011.

 In November 2011, he was named first-team coach of Yorkshire after a shake up in the club's coaching system.
 In his first season with Yorkshire, they were promoted from Division Two of the County Championship; in the second they were runners-up in the first division; and they won the title in 2014 and 2015, when he was one of the candidates to coach England.
 He returned to Australia after Yorkshire narrowly missed out on a third successive title in 2016.

 In April 2015, Gillespie was named as the coach of the Adelaide Strikers team in the Big Bash League.

 In July 2017, Gillespie was appointed as the interim head coach for the Papua New Guinea national team replacing former New Zealand Test player, Dipak Patel.

 In 2018, Gillespie took up the position of head coach of Sussex.

 In August 2020, Gillespie was appointed the new coach of South Australia.

 In 2021, Gillespie was named an Australia Post Legend of Cricket.

+Pakistan (2024)

+In April 2024, the Pakistan Cricket Board announced Gillespie as the head coach of the Pakistan men's team in the test cricket for a two-year period.

+In October 2024, Gillespie was appointed coach of the white ball team on an interim basis following the departure of South Africa's Gary Kirsten.
+He subsequently led a white-ball tour to Australia in Kirsten's absence, securing victory in the one-day series but losing the T20 series.
+Aqib Javed replaced him for the following tour to Zimbabwe.
+On 12 December 2024, he resigned as head coach of Pakistan's Test side.

 Career best performances

+Recognition

+A statue of Gillespie, by sculptor Ken Martin was unveiled at the Adelaide Oval in 2010.